-1. A student must have, at minimum, a 3.0 GPA in the graduate coursework in order to graduate with a Doctor of Audiology degree.
+- 1. A student must have, at minimum, a 3.0 GPA in the graduate coursework in order to graduate with a Doctor of Audiology degree.
 Students may not earn a grade of less than a B in any major didactic course or clinical practicum.
 The Au.D.
 Program Director will review each student's grade reports at the end of each semester to identify students who receive less than a B in any graduate level course or clinical practicum or students who have less than a 3.0 GPA for the semester.
 The course instructor (for didactic courses) or clinical supervisor (for practicum sites) will meet with the Au.D.
 Program Director and student to discuss steps for the student to remediate the coursework, address areas of weakness in clinical performance, etc. Students falling to maintain a GPA of 3.00 are automatically placed on academic probation.
 Students on academic probation must independently remediate the coursework or address the deficiencies identified by the course instructor and Au.D.
 Program Director or s/he will not be allowed to continue the graduate program and will be dismissed.
-Any student who has less than B in any two didactic or B in any clinical practicum courses will not be allowed to continue in the graduate program and will be dismissed.

-- 2. Prior to enrolling in any clinical practica, students must fulfill the following criteria. - a.
+Any student who has less than B in any two didactic or B in any clinical practicum courses will not be allowed to continue in the graduate program and will be dismissed. - 2.
+Prior to enrolling in any clinical practica, students must fulfill the following criteria. - a.
 Proof of required immunizations consistent with Department Policy.
-See Department webpage for details. - Completion of background check consistent with Department Policy.
+See Department webpage for details. - b.
+Completion of background check consistent with Department Policy.
 See Department webpage for details. - c.
 Students must complete all clinical practica in the prescribed sequence.
 Students who have not completed a given semester's clinical practica will not be allowed to progress into subsequent clinical practica, including internships and the externship. - d.
-Current certification in Cardiopulmonary Resuscitation (CPR) for Health Care Providers. - 3.
-There are specific clock-hour requirements for the California License in Audiology, as well as requirements for the Accreditation Commission for Audiology Education (ACAE) and Council on Academic Accreditation (CAA).
-Students who wish to pursue the Certificate of Clinical Competence (CCC) prior to graduation must meet those requirements in consultation with the Clinic Coordinator. - 4.
-Internship requirements: Documentation of the following is required by the end of the second clinical semester. - a.
+Current certification in Cardiopulmonary Resuscitation (CPR) for Health Care Providers.

+3. There are specific clock-hour requirements for the California License in Audiology, as well as requirements for the Accreditation Commission for Audiology Education (ACAE) and Council on Academic Accreditation (CAA).
+Students who wish to pursue the Certificate of Clinical Competence (CCC) prior to graduation must meet those requirements in consultation with the Clinic Coordinator.

+4. Internship requirements: Documentation of the following is required by the end of the second clinical semester.

+- a.
 Current certification in Cardiopulmonary Resuscitation (CPR) for Health Care Providers. - b.
 Complete Certificate of Clearance. - 5.
 Students must furnish their own transportation to off-campus practicum sites. - 6.
-Students must explore and complete additional internship requirements as delineated by each site. - 7.
-Clock hours from the following may be counted for the California License in Audiology only if the on-site supervisors have their CCCs and California License in Audiology:
+Students must explore and complete additional internship requirements as delineated by each site.

+7. Clock hours from the following may be counted for the California License in Audiology only if the on-site supervisors have their CCCs and California License in Audiology

+coos and camornia License in Addiology.

-Course Course title Unit
+Course Course title Units

-CSAD 620C Audiology clinic II 1
+CSAD 620C Audiology clinic II 1.5

-CSAD 630C Audiology clinic III 2
+CSAD 630C Audiology clinic III 1.5

-CSAD 640C Audiology clinic IV 1
+CSAD 640C Audiology clinic IV 1.5

 CSAD 650C Audiology clinic V 1

 CSAD 660C Audiology clinic VI 2

 CSAD 670C Audiology clinic VII 2

 CSAD 680C Audiology clinic VIII 2

 CSAD 710E Audiology externship I 7

 CSAD 720E Audiology externship II 7

 CSAD 730E Audiology externship III 7